Combo Brows or Microblading? Patchy Brow Hair Decides It

 Healed microblading looks like natural brow hair — individual, separated strokes with visible skin between them.
 The texture reads as hair, not as makeup.
 If you look at someone’s healed microblading and can tell it’s there, it was either done too dark, too thick, or mapped incorrectly.

 The healing process itself is similar for both.
 Days 1-3 are darkest.
 Days 4-10 involve peeling that can look patchy.
 Week 6 is the true result.
-Combo brows during healing can appear slightly more saturated during the peeling phase because of the shading component — but both techniques arrive at a healed result that is softer and more natural-looking than the immediate post-procedure appearance.
+Combo brows during healing can appear slightly more saturated during the peeling phase because of the shading component — but both techniques arrive at a healed result that is softer and more natural-looking than the immediate post-appointment appearance.

 I use the Microblading Comparison Chart tool during consultations to help clients visualize the difference.
 It’s also useful if you’re trying to narrow down your options before booking.